ucsc/site-giving/README.md

 # jekyll-docker-base
- Create a static site using Jekyll running in a Docker container..
+ Create a static site using Jekyll running in a Docker container.